cancerit/hairpin2/README.md

 Parameters are hopefully mostly clear from the helptext, but some warrant further explanation:

 - --name-mapping – some variant callers, for example caveman, output sample names such as "TUMOUR" in VCF header columns. hairpin2 uses these column names to match to BAM samples via the SM tag - if these fields do not match, you'll need to provide a mapping here, for example "TUMOR:PD3738..."
 - --al-filter-threshold – the default value of 0.93 was arrived at by trial and error – since different aligners/platforms calculate alignment score differently, you may want to modify this value appropriately.
-In "Mathijs' Scripts", the default was set at 0.87 for filtering on ASRD.
+In past implementations, where this value was known as `ASRD`, the default was set at 0.87.
 - --max-read-span – long homopolymer tracts can cause stuttering, where a PCR duplicate will have, for example, an additional A in a tract of As.
 These reads will align a base or two earlier on the reference genome than they should.
 As a result pcr duplicate flag machinery fails and they are not flagged as duplicates. `hairpin2` will attempt to filter out these duplicates, and MAX_READ_SPAN is then the maximum +- position to use during duplicate detection.

 The parameters available for the ADF flag are probably best understood by reading the implementation of the function `is_variant_AD()` in `hairpin2/main.py`.